-- Level of abstraction sufficient both for system operations and for customization of the capability provided by the interfaces; - Modelling for virtual/abstracted resources in a multiple-technology environment; - Ease of programming for service and operation velocity; - Technologies for automatic and/or autonomic operations; - Provisioning of classified functional elements suitable for a range of system developers such as supplication service providers, network service providers, and network management operator.

-12.2.3 Information Centric Network (ICN) enabled by network softwarization a.
-Overview
+- level of abstraction sufficient both for system operations and for customization of the capability provided by the interfaces; - modelling for virtual/abstracted resources in a multiple-technology environment; - ease of programming for service and operation velocity - technologies for automatic and/or autonomic operations, and - provisioning of classified functional elements suitable for a range of system developers such as supplication service providers, network service providers, and network management operator.
+12.2.3 Information Centric Network (ICN) enabled by network softwarization 12.2.3.1 General Characteristics a.
+Overview One of the aims of 5G is the provision of the emerging network paradigm which fits social requirements.

-12.2.3.1 General Characteristics

-One of the aims of 5G is the provision of the emerging network paradigm which fits social requirements.
 ICN is a promising candidate, with a variety of R&D activities ongoing worldwide.
-ICN has several merits, including:

-- 1. Server location independent access by contents name - 2.
+ICN has several merits, including: 1.
+Content access by its name - 2.
 Traffic reduction by in-network caching - 3.
-Easy provisioning of in-network data processing - 4.
-Contents security - 5.
-Robustness to network failures by multi path routing b.
-Contents/service delivery by its name

-Details of these aspects are described below.
+Provisioning of in-network data processing - 4.
+Content security - 5.
+Robustness to network failures by multi path routing Details of these aspects are described below.